vk-cs/docs-public/docs/en/ml/spark-to-k8s/how-to-guides/submit-basic-job-pi/submit-basic-job-pi.md

 The application that calculates the number π requires [only one executable file](#1_create_a_file_with_the_spark_application_code), no additional artifacts are used.

-In this simple case, you don't need to host the Spark application executable in an Object Storage bucket and then edit the default manifest to add the required information to it.
+In this simple case, you don't need to host the Spark application executable in an VK Object Storage bucket and then edit the default manifest to add the required information to it.

 It is enough to pass the name of the executable file when sending a job to the cluster: